FAQ & ApplicationsTenants & Providers FAQ

 The application for housing may be completed by the individual living with disability, or another person or organization that provides support.
 Any support individual may also want to list their information on the application.

-Part I of the Supportive Housing Application is available year-round.
+Part 1 of the Supportive Housing Application is available year-round.
 Completing this enters you into our applicant pool.
-Each apartment matches specific needs, so be sure to update CASA on any changes in homelessness status, voucher status, income, family size, or address to improve your chances.
-When a matching apartment becomes available, you will be asked to complete Part II, as well as turn in required documents.
+Each apartment matches specific needs, so be sure to update CASA on any changes in homelessness status, voucher status, income, family size, or address to improve your chances of being matched to an open unit.
+When an apartment becomes available, you will be asked to complete Part 2 and turn in required documents.

 Will a background check be completed?